 The complaint must allege a violation that occurred not more than one year prior to the date that the complaint is received.

-The party filing the written administrative complaint must forward a copy of the complaint to the school district or other public agency serving the child at the same time the party files the complaint with the Tennessee Department of Education.
+The party filing the written administrative complaint must forward a copy of the complaint to the school district or other public agency serving the child at the same time the party files the complaint with the Division.